-Of course, like many sports, tennis is great for burning calories and fat and improving anerobic and aerobic health.
+Of course, like many sports for over 50’s, tennis is great for burning calories and fat and improving anaerobic and aerobic health.

 Unlike some other sports though, one of the great things about tennis is that it provides a full body workout.
 Your shoulders and upper back get their workout from striking the ball, whilst your lower body is used to run, jump and crouch as you move around the court.

 Similarly, the demands on your whole body enhances flexibility, balance, coordination and even bone health.
-Improved flexibility is a fantastic lifestyle benefit in that it can give you a wide range of motion even for every day tasks and thus reduce the risk of injury.
+Improved flexibility is a fantastic benefit in that it can give you a wide range of motion even for every day tasks, as well as reducing the risk of injury during sports.
+This is why flexibility is such a key pillar for lifelong fitness and staying fit and healthy beyond 50.

-The quick movements in tennis also require high energy levels, which is linked to cardiovascular health and as such lowers the risk of heart disease, heart attack and stroke.
+The quick movements in tennis also require high energy levels, which is linked to cardiovascular health and as such lowers the risk of heart disease, heart attack and strokes.

 Now, we are not suggesting you quit any other sports you may already enjoy in favour of a tennis racquet, as any activity that gets your body moving can improve your health.